 This treatment may include physiotherapy, mobility aids, therapy and specialist help in school or at work.

 There are many things you can do to decrease your risk of becoming infected with tick-borne encephalitis.

-Preventing tick bites is one of them, and is crucial, as tick bites are the most common cause of the disease.
+Preventing tick bites is one of them, as tick bites are the most common cause of the disease.